-- Touch Controls > Charge Port on the touchscreen. - Touch the battery icon at the top of the touchscreen to display the Charging screen, then touch Open Charge Port. - Hold down the rear trunk button on the key for 1-2 seconds.
+- Touch Controls > Charge Port on the touchscreen. - Hold down the rear trunk button on the key for 1-2 seconds (applicable only if Model S is equipped with a motorized charge port).

 To charge at a public charging station, attach an adapter to the station's charging connector.
 The most commonly used adapter(s) for each market region are supplied with Model S. Depending on the charging equipment you are using, you may need to start and stop charging using a control on the charging equipment.